 Children experiencing learning difficulties are generally supported by the class teacher and classroom support that differentiates the tasks to the ability of the child.
 Children receive additional help through group work activities provided by Learning Support or SENCO co-ordinated activities.
 Some of our children have a Support Assistant to support and help them access the curriculum.
 We also have input on occasion from specialist teams.

 A register is kept of all pupils identified with a special education need and Individual Education Plans are provided for those at ’School Action Plus'.

-We have many years experience of teaching the more able pupils and provision for them is firmly embedded in the day-to–day lessons taught at St Joseph’s.
+We have many years experience of teaching the higher attaining pupils and provision for them is firmly embedded in the day-to–day lessons taught at St Joseph’s.

 Pupils are identified as being gifted and talented through responses to work and tasks and in displaying exceptional talents in subjects.
 Each class has a group of pupils who will be working above the level expected for their age range.
 Extension work and sessions are provided to challenge these pupils and emphasis is placed on ensuring that all able learners achieve their potential.

 Mrs A O'Brien